Euclideon/vaultclient/docs/TranslationGuide.md

 - `sceneAddMenu`: Sub-menu menu option when right-clicking within the scene, contains AddPOI, AddAOI and AddLine
 - `sceneAddAOI`: Menu option when right-clicking within the scene, creates an AOI at the current mouse location
 - `sceneAddLine`: Menu option when right-clicking within the scene, creates a Line at the current mouse location
+- `sceneResetRotation`: Menu option when right-clicking within the scene, rotates the camera to default orientation
 - `sceneLockAltitude`: Tooltip displayed when mouse is hovered over the Lock Altitude button in the viewport controls window
 - `sceneLockAltitudeKey`: Used in Lock Altitude tooltip, shown in brackets
 - `sceneCameraInfo`: Tooltip displayed when mouse is hovered over the Show Camera Information button in the viewport controls window